TIBCOSoftware/fabrician-elasticsearch-enabler/README.md

 Creating the Distribution Grid Library
 --------------------------------------
 The Distribution Grid Library is created by performing the following steps:
-* Download the Elasticsearch binaries from https://download.elasticsearch.org/elasticsearch/elasticsearch/elasticsearch-0.90.2.zip
+* Download the Elasticsearch binaries from (Note: Replace version 0.90.2 with the ElasticSearch you choose): https://download.elasticsearch.org/elasticsearch/elasticsearch/elasticsearch-0.90.2.zip
 * Build the maven project with the location of the archive, the archive's base name, the archive type, the operating system target and optionally the version.